 - Keyword and topic extraction

-How to use Sprig for user research: Spring is a micro-survey product that can ask your users for feedback in-app.
+How to use Sprig for user research: Sprig is a micro-survey product that can ask your users for feedback in-app.
 The product uses AI to analyze responses to your surveys and detect sentiments, emotions, and keywords.

 Pricing: Start for Free!
 Paid plans from $175 / month